WDverse/Note-taker/README.md

 ## Tests

-Here is the link to the webpage:
+Here is the link to the web application:
 [Note Taker](https://wdverse.github.io/Note-taker/)